yangshun/front-end-interview-handbook/questions/javascript-questions.md

 The below is taken from the awesome [Grab Front End Guide](https://github.com/grab/front-end-guide), which coincidentally, is written by me!

 Web developers these days refer to the products they build as web apps, rather than websites.
-While there is no strict difference between the two terms, web apps tend to be highly interactive and dynamic, allowing the user to perform actions and receive a response for their action.
+While there is no strict difference between the two terms, web apps tend to be highly interactive and dynamic, allowing the user to perform actions and receive a response to their action.
 Traditionally, the browser receives HTML from the server and renders it.
-When the user navigates to another URL, a full-page refresh is required and the server sends fresh new HTML for the new page.
+When the user navigates to another URL, a full-page refresh is required and the server sends fresh new HTML to the new page.
 This is called server-side rendering.

-However in modern SPAs, client-side rendering is used instead.
+However, in modern SPAs, client-side rendering is used instead.
 The browser loads the initial page from the server, along with the scripts (frameworks, libraries, app code) and stylesheets required for the whole app.
 When the user navigates to other pages, a page refresh is not triggered.
 The URL of the page is updated via the [HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 New data required for the new page, usually in JSON format, is retrieved by the browser via [AJAX](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) requests to the server.
 The SPA then dynamically updates the page with the data via JavaScript, which it has already downloaded in the initial page load.
 This model is similar to how native mobile apps work.

 The benefits: